DriftwoodPalace/Hodl-Guide/hodl-guide_63_eps-win.md

 We need to modify a few settings before starting the server.

-Navigate to the unzipped folder `\electrum-personal-server-windows-release-v0.1.7` and make a copy of the file `config.ini_sample` and rename the copy to `config.ini` (you’ll get a warning about changing the file name extension, select Yes).
+Navigate to the unzipped folder `\electrum-personal-server-windows-release-v0.2.0` and make a copy of the file `config.ini_sample` and rename the copy to `config.ini` (you’ll get a warning about changing the file name extension, select Yes).

 *Note:* Make sure that you can see file extensions, it can be changed at “View” in the top-bar:

 ![Eps Win3](images/63_eps-w_3.png)

 Right click on `config.ini` and select edit to edit it with a text editor (notepad etc).
+If you are updating to a new version, simply copy the necessary information from an old config.ini-file to the new one (there's been some changes to the file, so only copy what's necessary).

 ### For multi-sig wallets